-The Amp in St. Augustine adds new initiaitve to make venue greener
+The Amp in St. Augustine adds new initiative to make venue greener.

-Live Nation says it will end the sale of all single use plastic at all owned and operated venues and events by 2021.
+Live Nation says it will end the sale of all single use plastic at all owned and operated venues and events this season.

 San Francisco International Airport has announced the expansion of its industry-leading plastic-free policy to prohibit the sale of any beverages in plastic bottles.